 Phenomenal character-driven performances from George Clooney and Natascha McElhone.
 Clooney and McElhone work well together and share great chemistry.
 Solid performances from supporting cast Jeremy Davies and Viola Davis.

 From writer and director Steven Soderbergh (Out of Sight, Traffic) has made a mix of science fiction and metaphysical love story.
 Solaris could’ve been better plot-wise.
 The film felt more of a love story than a sci-fi.
 The storyline and editing were choppy.
 It felt rushed as it was too short and needed to be longer.

 Great production design by Philip Messina.
 The sets remind you of Stanley Kubrick’s 2001: A Space Odyssey.

-Despite its story flaws, Solaris may not be a perfect sci-fi film but it’s a pretty good.
+Despite its story flaws, Solaris may not be a perfect sci-fi film but it’s pretty good.
 The film draws you in with George Clooney and Natascha McElhone’s characters emotional love story.
-Engaging, powerful and thought provoking that leaves a lasting impression.
+Engaging, powerful and thought-provoking that leaves a lasting impression.